ttscoff/planter-cli/README.md

 When `plant` is run, any defined variables will be requested on the command line using the defined prompt.
 If a `default` key is specified, hitting return at the prompt will accept the default value.

 Variables can be passed on the command line with `--var KEY:VALUE`.
-This flag can contain a comma-separated list, e.g. `--var KEY:VALUE,KEY:VALUE` or used multiple times in the same command.
+This flag can contain a comma-separated list, e.g. `--var KEY:VALUE,KEY:VALUE` or be used multiple times in the same command.
 Variables passed on the command line will not be prompted for when processing variables.